A few years ago, I was trying to learn SEO.

 Having semantically related keywords in your piece tells Google that your content provides contextual background on the topic.

-This means that it has better chances of performing better in SERP as Google will understand thoroughly how your content answers the search intent.
+This means that it has better chance of performing better in SERP as Google will understand thoroughly how your content answers the search intent.

 Provide Content at Each Stage of the Funnel